Bloom Filters in Adversarial Environments: Computationally Unbounded Adversary

 \begin{lemma} In the random query model, for any $n$, $\eps>0$ and $t = n/\eps$ there exists an $(n,t,\eps)$-resilient Bloom filter that uses $O(n\leps)$ bits of memory. \end{lemma} \begin{proof} We use the same construction as in \Cref{thm:construction} where we set $\ell = 2\leps$, $V=\B^{\ell}$, $k=n$ and $\alpha=0.1$.
 The number of bits required to represent $g$ is $(1+\alpha)k\log{|V|} + O(k) = O(n\leps)$.

-The analysis is also similar, however in this case we assume that the comparisons are always done from the left most bit to right most one.
-Let $X$ be a random variable denoting the number queries among the $t=n/\eps$ random queries that pass the first $2\leps$ comparisons.
+The analysis is also similar, however, in this case, we assume that the comparisons are always done from the leftmost bit to rightmost one.
+Let $X$ be a random variable denoting the number of queries among the $t=n/\eps$ random queries that pass the first $2\leps$ comparisons.
 The idea is to show that $X$ will be smaller than $n$ with high probability, and thus the rest of the $2\leps$ functions remain to act as random for the final query.